 Your body's immune system protects you from disease and infection.
 But if you have an autoimmune disease, your immune system attacks healthy cells in your body by mistake.

 Autoimmune Diseases Can Affect Many Parts of The Human Body.

-Immune system disorders cause abnormally low activity or over activity of the immune system.
-In cases of immune system over activity, the body attacks and damages its own tissues.
+Immune system disorders cause abnormally low activity or overactivity of the immune system.
+In cases of the immune system overactivity, the body attacks and damages its own tissues.
 Immune deficiency diseases decrease the body’s ability to fight invaders, causing vulnerability to infections.

 Some common diseases that are generally considered autoimmune include: